Darep/middleman-styleguide-template/README.md

 ## Usage

 Place the CSS/SCSS/SASS/Less with KSS comments into `source/stylesheets/external/`.
-The template will parse the KSS.

 Then add the HTML required to render the style block(s) into `source/styleblocks`.
 Style block templates need to start with an _, e.g. _buttons.html.erb.